Office of the Secretary

-Tony recently served the Florida House of Representatives as Budget Chief for the Justice Appropriations committee and later the Higher Education Appropriations committee where he ushered a collective $12 billion budget directly impacting Florida’s criminal justice, higher education, and vocational rehabilitation agencies.
+Prior to joining the Department, Tony Lloyd served the Florida House of Representatives as Budget Chief for the Justice Appropriations committee as well as Higher Education Appropriations committee where he ushered a collective $12 billion budget directly impacting Florida’s criminal justice, higher education, and vocational rehabilitation agencies.

-Understanding how public services benefit local communities is a lesson he learned early in his professional career.
-For ten years, Tony worked in local government managing city and county operations in four Georgia communities.
-Tony is an experienced leader in overseeing operations for complex organizations at both the state and local levels.
+Understanding how public services benefit local communities is a lesson Mr. Lloyd learned early in his professional career.
+For ten years, he worked in local government managing city and county operations in four Georgia communities.
+Mr. Lloyd is an experienced leader in overseeing operations for complex organizations at both the state and local levels.

-As the former Chief Financial Officer for the Department of Economic Opportunity, he managed a large division responsible for multiple facilities, monitoring Federal workforce and unemployment programs, and providing human resources and programmatic financial support for employees.
-I had the pleasure of working with Tony during his time at DEO.
-I am confident that his ability to analyze data while understanding the critical impacts to individuals and families at every decision juncture will prove essential for the adults, children, and families who depend on us.
+As the former Chief Financial Officer for the Florida Department of Economic Opportunity, he managed a large division responsible for multiple facilities, monitoring Federal workforce and unemployment programs, and providing human resources and programmatic financial support for employees.

-As a member of the armed forces, Tony has served in several leadership roles with the Georgia Army National Guard and Joint Detention Operations Group in Cuba.
-Tony earned his Bachelor’s degree in Political Science and Master’s in Public Administration from Georgia Southern University.
+As a member of the armed forces, Mr. Lloyd served in several leadership roles with the Georgia Army National Guard and Joint Detention Operations Group in Cuba.
+He earned his bachelor’s degree in political science and master’s degree in public administration from Georgia Southern University.

 Assistant Secretary for Economic Self-Sufficiency